vallurumk/sheffield-bioinformatics-core.github.io/training/training-network-2019-07-09.md

 The aims of this workshop are to understand similarities in current bioinformatics education across the region, standardise learning outcomes, and to share teaching load

 Attendance of the workshop is **free**, and we can offer 1 nights accomodation for a small number of people.
-Please indicate if you would to be considered for free accomodation.
-Preference will be given to those currently engaged in Bioinformatics training, and to ensure equal representation of Institutes in the North of England.
+Please indicate if you would to be considered for free accomodation. ***Preference will be given to those currently engaged in Bioinformatics training, and to ensure equal representation of Institutes in the North of England.***

+Please apply to attend the workshop using [this link](https://docs.google.com/forms/d/e/1FAIpQLScVybb_XJf3-g5CtLU9VHmfRp0hWrQrTwZgdQbqwlah5YEzQA/viewform)

 ## Prerequisites